BRATTLEBORO — Ideas are worthless, Dr. Birton Cowden told a crowd of local people gathered to share them.

 Other ideas looked at expanding a business that sells an environmentally friendly handmade glove/mitten called a glitten; creating an environmental education program that uses a mobile space containing a rooftop garden, compostable toilet and solar panels to accommodate one person's living; bringing together data programming within the health care industry; making housing especially for young professionals; connecting the tiny house movement with green building; having art installations go up along Interstate 91; establishing a network for senior residents to find ways to share housing; opening a local food hub incubator; designing a new football helmet; producing applejack liquor and engineering a "chicken guillotine."

 Several other proposals were presented before individual conversations filled the VJC.

 "The most telling and important aspect of the evening was after the event," said Brown, noting it was scheduled between 6 and 8 p.m.
 "We were starting to tear down and put things away and there were still people engaged in discussion well beyond 8, which I couldn't be more grateful about.
 It excites me for the potential of carrying the discussion further."

 He said what he saw there was exactly what the BDCC was looking for: "a nice balance" of relaxedness and structure.

 "There were people that were engaged that we don't normally see at the other events we do.
-I thought that was wonderful," said Brown, who has scheduled an informal coffee meeting for May 17 at 7:30 a.m. at the Cotton Mill in Suite A251.
+I thought that was wonderful," said Brown, who was planning an informal meeting over coffee with participants for Thursday morning.
 "We will be hosting those periodically with more formal events as well."

 Contact Chris Mays at email@example.com or 802-254-2311, ext.
 273.